 As a consequence of that, they are strongly advised to take out a health insurance policy for the entire period of their stay before their departure.
 Should they fail to do so, they have to make arrangements for health care upon their arrival in Hungary.

 If required, the University can propose a possible private insurance solution by a trusted company (approximated free of 32.000 HUF/semester), but it is primarily the responsibility of the student to make the basic arrangements.
 (Opting for private insurance is a far better option than being insured by the Hungarian National Health Insurance Fund (OEP) where you are expected to pay the amount of 30.450/month only to be entitled to receive emergency treatment for six months.)

-In accordance with the governing Stipendium Hungaricum Programme Operational Regulations dated 21 December, 2018 Károli Gáspár University provides an additional insurance for the scholarship holders during their studies.
+In accordance with the governing Stipendium Hungaricum, Scholarship for Christian Young People, Károli Christian Scholarship and Hungarian Diaspora Scholarship programmes regulations, Károli Gáspár University provides an additional insurance for the scholarship holders during their studies.